openid/OpenID4VCI/openid-connect-4-verifiable-credential-issuance-1_0.md

 !---
 Figure: Overall Credential Issuance Flow

-This flow is based on OpenID Connect and the code grant type.
+This flow is based on OAuth and the code grant type.
 Use with other grant types, such as CIBA, will be possible as well.

 The starting point is an interaction of the user with her wallet.
 The user might, for example,